article banner (priority)

 To see this in action, let's see how we might suspend until we receive some data.
 In the example below, we use a callback function requestUser that is implemented externally.

-Calling suspendCoroutine directly is not convenient.
+Calling suspendCancellableCoroutine directly is not convenient.
 We would prefer to have a suspending function instead.
 We can extract it ourselves.

 Currently, suspending functions are already supported by many popular libraries, such as Retrofit and Room.
 This is why we rarely need to use callback functions in suspending functions.
-However, if you have such a need, I recommend using suspendCancellableCoroutine (instead of suspendCoroutine), which will be explained in the Cancellation chapter.
+However, it is good to know how to turn a callback function into a suspending function if you ever need to.

 You might wonder what happens if the API gives us not data but some kind of problem.
 What if the service is dead or responds with an error?
 In such a case, we cannot return data; instead, we should throw an exception from the place where the coroutine was suspended.
 This is where we need to resume with an exception.